Crisis, tragedy, downturn hit insurers on all sides

-LONDON European insurers Axa (AXAF.PA) and Zurich Financial ZURN.VX suffered on all sides last year as Europe's debt crisis ate into their sovereign bond holdings, catastrophe claims emptied their coffers, and the downturn cut demand for life cover.
+LONDON European insurers Axa (AXAF.PA) and Zurich Financial ZURN.VX suffered on all sides last year as Europe's debt crisis ate into their sovereign bond holdings, catastrophe claims emptied coffers and the downturn cut demand for life cover.

-Axa, Europe's No. 2 insurer, said adjusted earnings fell 15 percent to 3.59 billion euros ($4.69 billion), shy of the 3.88 billion penciled in by analysts.
-Third-ranked Zurich's operating profit dropped 12 percent, with net income of $3.76 billion, boosted by one-off gains, also undershooting expectations.
+Axa, Europe's No. 2 insurer, said adjusted earnings fell 15 percent to 3.59 billion euros ($4.69 billion), shy of the 3.88 billion pencilled in by analysts.
+Third-ranked Zurich's operating profit fell 12 percent, with net income of $3.76 billion, boosted by one-off gains, also undershooting expectations.

-Sharp falls in the value of peripheral euro zone government bonds amid doubts over their issuers' creditworthiness and a near-record run of catastrophes led by Japan's Tohoku earthquake weighed heavily on Europe's insurers last year.
-Most are forecast to report weaker 2011 profits.
+Sharp falls in the value of some euro zone government bonds amid doubts over their issuers' creditworthiness, and a near-record run of catastrophes led by Japan's Tohoku earthquake weighed heavily.
+Most of Europe's insurers are forecast to report weaker 2011 profits.

 "In challenging economic and financial market conditions, our group maintained its focus," Zurich Chairman Manfred Getz and CEO Martin Senn wrote in a letter to investors.

-Rock-bottom interest rates have forced life insurers to slash guaranteed returns on popular long-term savings policies, exposing them to stiff competition from banks keen to attract retail depositors amid a scarcity of wholesale funding.
+Rock-bottom interest rates have forced European life insurers to slash guaranteed returns on popular long-term savings policies, exposing them to stiff competition from banks keen to boost their retail deposits amid a scarcity of wholesale funding.

 Non-life insurers, in contrast, have benefited from a cyclical upturn in motor, home and commercial insurance prices as less well-financed players retrench, freeing those still in the market to charge more.